Best Aspect Ratio For Gaming – Which Should I Choose?

 best aspect ratio for gaming

-Displays have been coming with various aspect ratios over the years, although the selection is not very wide today – at least if we’re talking solely about gaming monitors.
+Displays have been coming with various aspect ratios over the years, although the selection is not very broad today – at least if we’re talking solely about gaming monitors.

 Today, there are two main aspect ratios that we see in gaming monitors: